MicrosoftEdge/WebView2Feedback/specs/IsPinchZoomEnabled.md

 ```

 # Remarks
-When `IsPinchZoomEnabled` is set to false, pinch zooming user action is disabled in WebView.
+When `IsPinchZoomEnabled` is set to `false`, pinch zooming is disabled in WebView.
 This however doesn't modify the underlying page scale factor of page scale zoom.

 # API Notes